sofievalk/musical-waffle/README.md

-# musical-waffle
+# Projects

-work on the nature and nurture with neuroscience
+My work on the nature and nurture with neuroscience

-Code and more of published work
+Code and more.